-Karthik Ramanna is an associate professor of business administration at Harvard Business School, where he has also held the Henry B. Arthur Fellowship, an appointment supporting the research and teaching of business ethics, and a Marvin Bower Fellowship, an appointment to help faculty launch innovative new research agendas.
+Karthik Ramanna joined the faculty of Harvard Business School in 2007 upon receiving his Ph.D. from the Massachusetts Institute of Technology.
+Currently an associate professor of business administration at HBS, Karthik has also held the school's Henry B. Arthur Fellowship, an appointment supporting the research and teaching of business ethics, and Marvin Bower Fellowship, an appointment to help faculty launch innovative new research agendas.
 Additionally, Karthik is a faculty associate in the Weatherhead Center for International Affairs in Harvard’s Faculty of Arts & Sciences and an editorial board member of the Journal of Accounting & Economics, Accounting, Economics & Law, and the Journal of Financial Reporting.
 Karthik teaches the first-year M.B.A. course “Leadership and Corporate Accountability,” where he is particularly involved in studying the responsibilities of business leaders worldwide in lobbying regulators and combating corruption.
 Previously, Karthik taught the first-year M.B.A. course “Financial Reporting and Control.”
 Occasionally, he co-teaches in HBS’s executive education programs (“Finance for Senior Executives”) and its doctoral programs.
 In November 2012, he helped launch “Leadership and Corporate Accountability—India” an executive program at HBS’s new classroom in India.

 Karthik has research interests in two distinct, but interrelated, fields.
 The first is the political economy of accounting standard-setting.
 Accounting standards, in facilitating resource allocation across competing ventures, are central to the functioning of complex economies.
 Karthik’s research examines how corporate lobbying, regulatory ideologies, power politics, and other political incentives interact to shape the nature of accounting standards and financial reports.
 He has explored these ideas both in the U.S. (e.g., through studies of the Financial Accounting Standards Board) and in the context of accounting’s globalization, as seen through countries’ adoption of International Financial Reporting Standards.
 Karthik is also interested in the political economy of various conceptual ideas in accounting such as accounting conservatism and fair-value accounting.